-Dr. Steven Pence is licensed psychologist specializing in cognitive-behavioral treatment of obsessive-compulsive disorder (OCD) and anxiety intensive outpatient treatment programs in Oakland County, Michigan.
+Dr. Steven Pence is a licensed psychologist specializing in cognitive-behavioral treatment of obsessive-compulsive disorder (OCD) and anxiety disorders in Oakland County, Michigan.
 This office is centrally located in Bloomfield Hills near Birmingham, West Bloomfield Hills, Rochester Hills, Auburn Hills, Beverly Hills, Farmington Hills, Pontiac, Clarkston, and Troy.

 Dr. Pence’s education also includes obtaining a Ph.D. in Counseling Psychology from Michigan State University in 2006, a Master’s Education in Counseling Psychology from Western Michigan University in 1999, and a B.A. in Psychology from Michigan State University in 1995.
 His practicum and advanced practicum focus was Cognitive Behavioral Therapy.
 In addition to this experience, Dr. Pence has experience working in an Inpatient Unit, Detox Unit, and in the Emergency Department.

 Dr. Pence's Research

 Dr. Pence has published numerous articles in peer-reviewed journals on OCD and related topics.
 His primary research focus is on the treatment of adult and childhood OCD, with a special emphasis on severe and treatment refractory OCD.
 In addition, he is interested in exploring the role that alternative delivery models (e.g., intensive cognitive-behavior therapy) can play in facilitating patient access to empirically supported treatments.

 Sulkowski, M. L., Pence, S. L., Carlson, J. S., & Storch, E. A. (2014).
 Treating severe selective mutism with exposure therapy.
 Annals of Psychotherapy and Integrative Health.